nical/lyon/CONTRIBUTING.md

 ### In other words...

 At this time we are not entirely certain which of MPL2 or dual MIT/Apache2 is the best licensing scheme for this project.
-Both approaches are very permissive and we want to keep the door open to changing to MPL2 in the future.
+Both approaches are very permissive, and we want to keep the door open to changing to MPL2 in the future.
 This project will remain usable under the MIT/Apache2 license for the foreseeable future.
 However, by contributing to this project you accept that your contributions may be re-licensed under the Mozilla Public License 2.0 without the MIT and Apache2 options.